-French scientist and religious philosopher Blaise Pascal (1623-1662) was born on this day at Clermont-Ferrand, the son of the king's counselor.
+French scientist and religious philosopher Blaise Pascal (1623-1662) was born on this day at Clermont-Ferrand and raised in Paris, the son of the king's counselor.

 "I maintain that, if everyone knew what others said about him, there would not be four friends in the world," he once said.

-At 19, Pascal invented and sold the first digital calculator.
-Called the Pascaline, it resembled a mechanical calculator of the 1940's.
 Further studies led to his invention of the barometer, syringe, and hydraulic press.
-With Fermat he laid the foundation for the theory of probability.
+With Pierre de Fermat, Pascal laid the foundation for the theory of probability.

-After his conversion at age 31, Pascal shared the joy of his Christian belief in some of the most powerful words ever written.
-His most famous work in philosophy is Pensees, his examination of suffering and faith.
+After his conversion at age 31, Pascal shared the joy of his Jansenist belief in some of the most powerful words ever written.
+His most famous work in philosophy is Pensees, an examination of suffering and faith.
 Pascal's Wager claims to prove that belief in God is rational.

 "If God does not exist," he argued, "one will lose nothing by believing in him, while if he does exist, one will lose everything by not believing."